 Medical Investigator: Job Description, Duties, Salary and Outlook

-A medical investigator is a type of forensic scientist employed by the government who investigates deaths that are suspicious or the causes of which are unknown.
+A medical investigator, or forensic science technician, is a type of forensic scientist employed by the government who investigates deaths that are suspicious or the causes of which are unknown.
 They collect and analyze physical evidence, compile reports and often testify in court.
 Most employers require applicants to have a bachelor's degree in a physical or forensic science to qualify for this position.
 The median salary for forensic science technicians was about $54,000 in 2013, according to the U.S. Bureau of Labor Statistics (BLS), with the highest salaries going to technicians employed in scientific research and development services.

 Job Description for a Medical Investigator

 Medical investigators work for medical examiners' offices, gathering and examining evidence to determine the cause of death in criminal cases and unnatural or unattended deaths.
 They may be present at the scene of the death to ensure that collected evidence gets safely transported to the laboratory for analysis.
 They also obtain medical records from hospitals and offices for evaluation.
 Once they have completed their investigation, medical investigators summarize their findings in writing and give verbal reports.
 They can serve as expert witnesses and testify in pre-trial and court hearings.

 At scenes of death, medical investigators collect physical evidence from suspects, the deceased and the scene itself to bring back to the laboratory.
 They may interview and take fingerprints from suspects or dust for fingerprints at a scene.
 Investigators also gather hair, blood, tissue and other biological evidence.
 They take photographs of the scene, and some medical investigators may perform accident reconstruction.